 Emotions can be foolish and override sobriety and self-control.
 And the loss of control over emotions should be feared.

 So, like anything else, emotions need to be controlled.
-God does not want us to discard emotion.
+God does not want us to discard emotions.
 He wants us to use them.
 They should be used to the glory of God.
 And like all other God-given qualities that we possess, we need to nurture our emotions.
 It is called emotional health.

 Having a passion for Christ is a blessing.
 And God is interested in blessing us.